in conversation with: MILDRED ALPERN

 I was born and grew up in Boston, graduating from Girls’ Latin School and Boston University in 1953.
 I then moved to New York and worked as an economic researcher before marrying my Brooklyn-born husband.
 With two small children in tow, I earned a Masters in Teaching Social Studies at Columbia University’s Teachers College and began a thirty-five year teaching and writing career, with a prominent role in the development of the Advanced Placement European History curriculum and test.
 I now live in New York City and in Copake, New York, alternating between the two places.

 A four pixel Canon Elph Powershot was a 2004 Christmas gift from my son.
-It started me taking pictures.
+It started me to take pictures.

 You said you found a passion in photography when the Christo set up the saffron "Gates" in Central Park in 2005.
 Tell us more about that exhibition.
 What was it that was so inspiring about it and made you want to get more into photography?